Biochemistry: Proteins

 A schematic of hemoglobin.
 The red and blue ribbons represent the protein globin; the green structures are the heme groups.

 Proteins can have structural and/or functional roles.
 For instance, movements of the proteins actin and myosin ultimately are responsible for the contraction of skeletal muscle.
 One property many proteins have is that they specifically bind to a certain molecule or class of molecules—they may be extremely selective in what they bind.
 Antibodies are an example of proteins that attach to one specific type of molecule.
-Antibodies are composed of heavy and light chains.
-Two heavy chains would be linked to two light chains through disulfide linkages between their amino acids.
-Antibodies are specific through variation based on differences in the N-terminal domain.
+Antibodies are composed of two heavy and two light chains which are linked by disulfide linkages between specific cysteine residues.
+Antibodies are specific through variation based on differences in the N-terminal domain, which allows them to bind immunological antigens strongly.
 The enzyme-linked immunosorbent assay (ELISA), which uses antibodies, is one of the most sensitive tests modern medicine uses to detect various biomolecules.

 Probably the most important proteins, however, are the enzymes.
 Virtually every reaction in a living cell requires an enzyme to lower the activation energy of the reaction.
 These molecules recognize specific reactant molecules called substrates; they then catalyze the reaction between them.
 By lowering the activation energy, the enzyme speeds up that reaction by a rate of 10^{11} or more; a reaction that would normally take over 3,000 years to complete spontaneously might take less than a second with an enzyme.
 The enzyme itself is not used up in the process and is free to catalyze the same reaction with a new set of substrates.
 Using various modifiers, the activity of the enzyme can be regulated, enabling control of the biochemistry of the cell as a whole.

 The structure of proteins is traditionally described in a hierarchy of four levels.
 The primary structure of a protein consists of its linear sequence of amino acids; for instance, "alanine-glycine-tryptophan-serine-glutamate-asparagine-glycine-lysine-...".
 Secondary structure is concerned with local morphology (morphology being the study of structure).
 Some combinations of amino acids will tend to curl up in a coil called an α-helix or into a sheet called a β-sheet; some α-helixes can be seen in the hemoglobin schematic above.
 Tertiary structure is the entire three-dimensional shape of the protein.
 This shape is determined by the sequence of amino acids.
 In fact, a single change can change the entire structure.
-The alpha chain of hemoglobin contains 146 amino acid residues; substitution of the glutamate residue at position 6 with a valine residue changes the behavior of hemoglobin so much that it results in sickle-cell disease.
-Finally, quaternary structure is concerned with the structure of a protein with multiple peptide subunits, like hemoglobin with its four subunits.
-Not all proteins have more than one subunit.
+For example, the beta chain of hemoglobin contains 146 amino acid residues; substitution of the glutamate residue at position 6 with a valine residue changes the behavior of hemoglobin so much that it results in sickle-cell disease.
+Finally, quaternary structure is how separately polypeptide chains interact with one another to form the final protein.
+This applies only to proteins composed of multiple chains, such as hemoglobin with its four subunits, whereas many others have only one chain.